germangamboa95/giphyProject/README.md

 ## The toughest challenge encountered:

-Downloading the images requires them to be converted to base64 using the browsers file api.
-I had to learn to use the file api in order to complete that part.
+Downloading the images requires them to be converted to base64 using the browsers file API.
+I had to learn to use the file API in order to complete that part.